WhatsApp/erlt/analyzer/README.md

 *A minimalistic analyzer to get some numbers about properties of your Erlang project.*

-This is a Scala tool that it utilises the OTP `jinterface` to communicated with running Erlang code via `RPC.scala`.
-Erlang is used to load the project's AST, and some analysis can be done there when that is more convenient.
+This is a Scala tool that utilises the OTP `jinterface` to communicate with a running Erlang node via `RPC.scala`.
+The Erlang node is used to load the project's AST, and some analysis can be written in Erlang and done on that node when it is more convenient.

-Since this analyzer reads `.beam` files, you'll need to have built your project before running the tool.

 ## How to configure and run

 This analyzer assumes that you build your project with rebar3.

+Since this analyzer reads `.beam` files, you'll need to have built your project before running the tool.

 Settings are controlled by three text files: `root`, `paths`, `third_party` (see [`CodeDirs.scala`](src/main/scala/com/whatsapp/analyzer/CodeDirs.scala)).